 Listening for incoming streams and printing a message when we receive a stream

 Using TcpListener, we can listen for TCP connections at the address 127.0.0.1:7878 1.
 In the address, the section before the colon is an IP address representing your computer (this is the same on every computer and doesn’t represent the authors’ computer specifically), and 7878 is the port.
-We’ve chosen this port for two reasons: HTTP isn’t normally accepted on this port so our server is unlikely to conflict with any other web server you might have running on your machine, and 7878 is rust typed on a telephone.
+We’ve chosen this port for two reasons: HTTP isn’t normally accepted on this port, so our server is unlikely to conflict with any other web server you might have running on your machine, and 7878 is rust typed on a telephone.

 The bind function in this scenario works like the new function in that it will return a new TcpListener instance.
 The function is called bind because, in networking, connecting to a port to listen to is known as “binding to a port.”

 The bind function returns a Result<T, E>, which indicates that it’s possible for binding to fail.
-For example, connecting to port 80 requires administrator privileges (nonadministrators can listen only on ports higher than 1023), so if we tried to connect to port 80 without being an administrator, binding wouldn’t work.
+For example, connecting to port 80 requires administrator privileges (non-administrators can listen only on ports higher than 1023), so if we tried to connect to port 80 without being an administrator, binding wouldn’t work.
 Binding also wouldn’t work, for example, if we ran two instances of our program and so had two programs listening to the same port.
 Because we’re writing a basic server just for learning purposes, we won’t worry about handling these kinds of errors; instead, we use unwrap to stop the program if errors happen.

 The incoming method on TcpListener returns an iterator that gives us a sequence of streams 2 (more specifically, streams of type TcpStream).
 A single stream represents an open connection between the client and the server.
 A connection is the name for the full request and response process in which a client connects to the server, the server generates a response, and the server closes the connection.
 As such, we will read from the TcpStream to see what the client sent and then write our response to the stream to send data back to the client.
 Overall, this for loop will process each connection in turn and produce a series of streams for us to handle.